divio/customer-handbook/clear-cloudflare-cache.rst

 How to clear the Cloudflare CDN cache
 =====================================

-If your project uses Cloudflare CDN caching, you can clear it as required via our Control Panel.
+If your project uses Cloudflare CDN caching, you can clear it as required via our control panel.

 .. note::